Dutch prosecutors say father confined children and abused them in remote farmhouse

 ASSEN (Reuters) - A father facing charges of sexual abuse in a Dutch court had held six of his nine children captive for nearly a decade at an isolated farmhouse, telling them “bad spirits” would enter their bodies if they talked to outsiders, prosecutors said on Tuesday.

 Gerrit-Jan van Dorsten, 67, is charged with unlawful detention, child abuse and money laundering.
-Now ailing after a stroke, he cannot speak and did not attend the pre-trial hearing in the city of Assen.
+Now ailing after a stroke, he cannot speak and did not attend the pre-trial hearing in the city of Assen during which his custody was extended by three months.

 In October, police found Van Dorsten and five adult siblings at the farm in Ruinerwold in the northern Netherlands after a sixth sibling escaped and reached a nearby village bar.
 Local people alerted police.